Affirmative Action & Hiring

 In accordance with Executive Order 11246, Indiana State University will not discriminate against any employee or applicant for employment because of race, color, religion, sex, sexual orientation, gender identity, or national origin.
 ISU takes affirmative action to ensure that applicants are employed fairly, and that employees are treated equitably during employment, without regard to their race, color, religion, sex, sexual orientation, gender identity, or national origin.
 Such action shall include, but not be limited to the following: employment, upgrading, demotion, or transfer; recruitment or recruitment advertising; layoff or termination; rates of pay or other forms of compensation; and selection for training, including apprenticeship (Executive Order 11246).

-The Equal Opportunity and Title IX Office has direct responsibility for the construction, monitoring, and carrying out of the university's Affirmative Action Plan.
+The Office of Equity, Diversity and Inclusion has direct responsibility for the construction, monitoring, and carrying out of the university's Affirmative Action Plan.
 It is our goal to make sure we assist our campus community in providing a diverse, equitable environment that is inclusive to all and free from any and all discriminatory hiring practices.

 Affirmative Action is not: (1) setting hiring quotas, (2) Giving preferential treatment to women and minority applicants, nor (3) hiring unqualified applicants.